 My first impression when I arrived in Barbados was how clean and orderly everything was.
 The drive from Seawell Airport along the south coast was magical as the bright turquoise sea glistened alongside the road.
 With the windows rolled down (no airconditioned cars in those days) you could hear the waves and smell the ocean.
 I remember passing a sort of billboard of a huge, colourful macaw somewhere near Oistins, I believe it was an advertisement for Doorley's Rum.

 To me, it was a completely different world from my Trinidad home.
-Everything was routine and scheduled at my grandparents' home - I had been accustomed to more spontaneous and rather chaotic home life with my siblings.
+Everything was routine and scheduled at my Bajan grandparents' home.
+I had been accustomed to more spontaneous and rather chaotic home life with my siblings (there were just three of us at the time.)
 Unplanned drives with my parents and dropping in unexpectedly to visit friends was normal in Trinidad.
 "Stay and have something to eat, nah". . . grown-ups drank and chatted, the kids played and ran wild till late.
 We often went to the movies with our parents - "Matinee show", with hot channa in brown paper cones bought from a vendor outside the cinema.
 We sometimes stopped to buy rotis from East Indian roadside vendors, watching them flip the roti skins on to the hot coalpots.
 Best rotis ever!
 Fresh hops breads from the "parlours" and Charlie's black pudding - there was none of that in this totally different Barbados world.
 Two islands close to each other, yet so different.

 Unlike in Trinidad, maids were called by their surnames only.
 In Trinidad, our helper was Laura, in Barbados, Granny’s maid was called Scott.
 Back then, household helpers were called servants.
 I never knew Scott's first name.
 I remember that Scott turned up for work each day in her morning uniform, and had to wear a green cap and apron at all times.
 She lived nearby so would knock off for an hour or so after serving lunch and cleaning up the kitchen, then reappear in the afternoon donning her white cap and apron, perfectly starched and laundered.
 Scott called me “Miss Valerie” and my grandparents were addressed as Master and Mistress.
 To my young Trini ears, that sounded strange and somehow quaint.
 In Trinidad, Mummy was Madam and Daddy was "Suh" or "Mistah Sheppad".
 Bajan maids also had a peculiar habit of saying “yes please” or “no please” when asked a question.
 That also sounded very odd to me.
 Never yes or no without “please” added on.